jtcriswell/bpfa/README.md

 What is the instruction set?
 -----------------------------
 Instructions to the assembler begin with an optional label, an opcode, and zero or more operands.
-Labels begin with a percent sign (%).
-Comments begin with a pound sign (#) and go until the end of the line.
+Labels begin with a percent sign (%) and either define the location of an instruction or a location in the scratch memory.
+Comments begin with a pound sign (#) and run until the end of the line.

 A program starts with the following special line: